Contested Divorce Lawyer in Peoria

 be settled before needing trial.
 As a Peoria divorce attorney with a firm

-grasp of the law and an esteemed reputation in the community,
+grasp of the law and an esteemed reputation in the community, Christopher

-as your personal wishes.
+as well as your personal wishes.
 Having handled many

 family court and civil cases, including some involving the Department of Children and